-C. Ongoing training regarding sexual victimization is recommended for all supervision team members and required by these standards to be an approved evaluator, polygraph examiner or treatment provider.
-Teams should (shall for juvenile) include a victim representative on the supervision team to ensure a victim centered approach is being implemented.
+C. Ongoing training regarding sexual victimization is recommended for all MDT members and required by these standards to be an approved evaluator, polygraph examiner or treatment provider.
+Teams shall include a victim representative on the MDT to ensure a victim centered approach is being implemented.